Multi-factor authentication (MFA)

 You may have used MFA for services outside the University, such as online banking.
 This is a similar service but requires you to register separately.

-Setting up multi factor authentication
+Setting up MFA

 You can use a personal mobile phone for MFA if you don’t have a UWE Bristol device.
 If you supply a phone number, it will only be used for MFA purposes, and will not be visible in the contact directory.